 Spend quality time with your child(ren)

-Some resourceful solutions we have seen include:
+Some resourceful solutions include:

 Find ways to manage stress

 Unexpected issues will arise and conflict with your ex can be common.
 Having a plan in place to deal with the detours can help you manage your ability to keep your goals and needs in focus.
-Getting caught up in the emotional hurricane can hijack your ability to protect what is most important.
+Getting caught up in the emotional hurricane hijacks your ability to protect what’s most important.

 - Working with a therapist to address emotional issues.

-- Joining a single-dad’s support group.
+- Joining a single dad’s support group.

 Without proper communication, well-intentioned acts can be misconstrued as a violation of temporary orders.

 Divorce and custody issues can be complicated and confusing and getting accurate answers can be difficult.
-If you have questions about divorce, custody, or any other family law issue, we are here to help.
-We are happy to answer your questions over the phone at no charge and no obligation.
+If you have questions about divorce, custody, or other family law issues, it’s in your best interest to consult an experienced attorney.